cacton77/cacton77/README.md

 Things I learned from this project:

+* System architecture design based on power and mechanical load requirements
-* Designing custom systems and selecting servos, bearings, and materials according to load specifications
+* Selecting servos, bearings, and materials according to load specifications
 * Designing and 3D Printing parts for a custom sensor
 * Integrating multiple sensors into a subsystem used for control of an airfoil
-* Communication between I2C and SPI devices and microprocessors
+* Writing firmware for communication between I2C and SPI devices and microprocessors

 > ![Full Assembly](https://github.com/cacton77/Autonomous-Sailboat/blob/main/autonomous_sailboat_assembly.stl)